chef/chef-web-docs/content/saas/opsworks_migration.md

     You can share the backup using pre-signed URLs.
 The SOP provides steps for sharing the backup with the Chef team.

-### Back up AWS OpsWorks using the AWS User Interface (UI)
+### Back up AWS OpsWorks using the AWS Management Console

-If you do not have SSH/SSM access, follow these steps to create a backup:
+If you don't have SSH/SSM access, follow these steps to create a backup:

 1. Go to the **AWS OpsWorks** console.
 1. Choose the server to back up on the **Chef Automate servers** page.
 1. On the properties page for the Chef Infra Server, in the left navigation pane, select **Backups**.
-1. Click **Create backup**.
+1. Select **Create backup**.
 1. The manual backup is finished when the page shows a green checkmark in the backup's **Status** column.

     {{< figure src="/images/saas-status-column.png" alt="Status Column">}}